 Mixing Benzodiazepines with Alcohol

 When taking benzodiazepines, it can be very dangerous to also drink alcohol.
-When you dink alcohol while taking the medication, you may feel the effects of alcohol much quicker.
+When you drink alcohol while taking the medication, you may feel the effects of alcohol much quicker.
 Alcohol and benzodiazepines have similar effects on the central nervous system, so it is not safe to consume both at the same time.
 You could experience additional depression of the brain function as well as respiratory depression.
 This can lead to breathing difficulties that result in an inadequate supply of oxygen to the body, which can result in death.

 Lorazepam vs Xanax